fedimint/fedimint-clientd/wrappers/fedimintex/README.md

 # Fedimintex: Fedimint SDK in Elixir

-This is an elixir library that consumes Fedimint HTTP (https://github.com/kodylow/fedimint-http-client)[https://github.com/kodylow/fedimint-http-client], communicating with it via REST endpoints + passowrd.
+This is an elixir library that consumes Fedimint HTTP (https://github.com/kodylow/fedimint-http-client)[https://github.com/kodylow/fedimint-http-client], communicating with it via REST endpoints + password.
 It's a hacky prototype, but it works until we can get a proper elixir client for Fedimint.
 All of the federation handling code happens in the fedimint-http, this just exposes a simple API for interacting with the client from elixir (mirrored in Go, Python, and TS).

 Start the following in the fedimint-http-client `.env` file: